leanprover/fp-lean/functional-programming-lean/src/next-steps.md

  * [The Lean 4 Manual](https://leanprover.github.io/lean4/doc/) provides a reference for the language and its features.
 At the time of writing, it is still incomplete, but it describes many aspects of Lean in greater detail than this book.
  * [How To Prove It With Lean](https://djvelleman.github.io/HTPIwL/) is a Lean-based accompaniment to the well-regarded textbook [_How To Prove It_](https://www.cambridge.org/highereducation/books/how-to-prove-it/6D2965D625C6836CD4A785A2C843B3DA#overview) that provides an introduction to writing paper-and-pencil mathematical proofs.
  * [Metaprogramming in Lean 4](https://github.com/arthurpaulino/lean4-metaprogramming-book) provides an overview of Lean's extension mechanisms, from infix operators and notations to macros, custom tactics, and full-on custom embedded languages.
- * [Functional Programming in Lean](https://leanprover.github.io/functional_programming_in_lean/) may be interesting to readers who enjoy jokes about recursion.

 However, the best way to continue learning Lean is to start reading and writing code, consulting the documentation when you get stuck.
 Additionally, the [Lean Zulip](https://leanprover.zulipchat.com/) is an excellent place to meet other Lean users, ask for help, and help others.